-As the weeks progressed, this routine became an increasingly effective way to get myself in the right mind frame and state of focus required to make some really great improvements in my score.
+As the weeks progressed, this routine became an increasingly effective way to get me in the right mind frame and state of focus required to make some truly significant improvements in my score.

 The more I wore that t-shirt, the more comfortable I became in it.
 Slowly, the impostor syndrome I felt faded away.
 When I looked into the mirror, I felt like I was staring at a future UChicago Law student.